cirving13/haskell-blog/EITHER/EITHER.md

 type SomeData = Either Int String
 ```

 The data "Either"  has two type variables -- a and b.
 The "Left" is a and the "Right is b.
-So when we construct a type called "SomeData", for example, can defined as a type alias.
+So when we construct a type called "SomeData", for example, it's defined as a type alias.

 It's worth to note that Haskell has a module called Data.Either.
 Let's go over some of the functions that the module provides.